opencog/docker/opencog/atomspace/README.md

 ## Building

-The container is build by the script in the directory below:
+The container is built by the script in the directory below:
 `../docker-build.sh -s`.

 ## Testing
-You can verify that the core AtomSpace is working:
+Optional.
+To verify that the core AtomSpace is working:

 * Run the container with `./run.sh`.
 This will put you into a prompt in the container.